 In the 20th century, Limburg coal mines were established, with a series of garden suburbs for workers in their wake.
 This tour takes you back to the last century.
 Along the way, you will learn about the origins and architecture of the garden suburbs, as well as the lifestyle and culture of the miners.

 Start at the former management and engineering building of the mine, an imposing neoclassical building with a facade full of symmetry.
 The front garden, a "French garden," follows the style of the structure and consists of rigid geometric paths interspersed with lawns and low shrubs.
 In the center of the garden is a beautiful fountain.

 Next, walk through the garden district of Eisden.
-The houses are built in a rural style with half-timbering in the facade.
+The houses are built in a country style with half-timbering in the facade.
 Architect Raymond Unwin (1863-1940) used the same elements each time for the garden district, varying them.

 There are several housing types, with more or less comfort.
 The large, detached engineer homes feature a spacious garden.
 There are also two-, three- and four-bedroom houses, with the houses adjoining each other.
 Lodging houses housed single men.
 And the director?
 He lived in the director's residence, surrounded by a vast director's park.
 Moreover, Unwin drew up rules about front yard landscaping: it was important to plant flowers, in order to keep the streets bright.